 Disinfection for Non-Healthcare Devices

 It is important to note that the practices for healthcare devices do not apply to other enterprise devices.
 Unlike healthcare devices, industrial devices are made with materials that are less resistant to microorganisms and chemicals.
 Therefore, these devices require different cleaning solutions with less abrasive agents.
-The best practice for cleaning non-healthcare devices is to consult the manufacturer user guide, as we mentioned above, for each product.
+The best practice for cleaning non-healthcare devices is to consult the manufacturer user guide for each device, as we mentioned above.
+However, the following general guides can also be used to properly disinfect all Honeywell non-healthcare devices.
 If you need help finding the information you need, please let us know.